This post may include affiliate links. Thank you for your support.

 • Diced Tomatoes: Love juicy tomatoes?
 Chop up a few fresh Roma tomatoes and stir them into the dirty rice before serving.

 • Okra: The grassy, sweet flavor of okra works beautifully with cajun food!
-Trim the okra, discarding the stem and blossom end, and add it along with the vegetables in step 3!
+Trim the okra, discarding the stem and blossom end, and add it along with the vegetables in step 3.

-• Hot Sauce: I like to bring the heat, so a few dashes of Louisiana hot sauce is a must if you are living in this house!
+• Hot Sauce: I like to bring the heat, so a few dashes of Louisiana hot sauce is a must if you are living in this house.

 • Worcestershire: One of my favorite ways to add a bit more flavor to this cajun dish – Worcestershire sauce!
-The sweet, smokey and slightly tangy flavor works perfectly here!
+The sweet, smokey and slightly tangy flavor works perfectly here.

 • Bacon: Everything tastes better with bacon, right?
 Roughly chop and fry up some bacon and then use the fat to sauté your sausage (remove the bacon from the pan and add it to the rice before serving).
 Or simply toss some crumbled bacon (bacon bits are fine) into the Nola sausage rice before serving.

-How to make dirty Cajun rice from scratch?
+How to make this Cajun rice recipe

 This hearty and fragrant Cajun sausage rice is so incredibly easy to prepare!
 This easy rice recipe only requires one pot, a few simple ingredients and 30 minutes of active cook time!